INDIANAPOLIS – In NFL Draft terms, when supply meets demand for a given team that’s a very good thing.

 Scott Tolzienand Stephen Morrison the roster, the Colts have capable throwers behind a limited Andrew Luckthis offseason.

 - Running Back (Draft Need Scale-8): Running back is one of several positions where the supply meets the demand for the Colts.
 By all accounts, the running back group is very deep in 2017.
 Jim Irsay has mentioned taking a running back in the later rounds.
 The Colts do have three fourth-round picks and another in the fifth round.
 Drafting a running back in 2017 would be a name that might see spot duty in his first season, before potentially being the feature back in 2018, as

 Frank Goreenters a contract year at the age of 34.

-- Wide Receiver (Draft Need Scale-3): If a wide receiver is taken next week, he’s going to be in a heated battle just to make the roster.
+- Wide Receiver (Draft Need Scale-3): If a wide receiver is taken over the next three days, he’s going to be in a heated battle just to make the roster.
 The signing of

 Kamar Aikenhas already made the wide receiver position one of the deepest on the team.
 In Mock Drafts, we aren’t seeing much attention for wideouts going in the top half of the first round.